Continental and Iteris Collaborate to Explore Intelligent Infrastructure Technology for Safer, More Efficient Roadways

 About Iteris, Inc.

-Iteris is the global leader in smart mobility infrastructure management – the foundation for a new era of mobility.
+Iteris is the global leader in smart mobility infrastructure management the foundation for a new era of mobility.
 We apply cloud computing, artificial intelligence, advanced sensors, advisory services and managed services to achieve safe, efficient and sustainable mobility.
 Our end-to-end solutions monitor, visualize and optimize mobility infrastructure around the world to help ensure that roads are safe, travel is efficient, and communities thrive.
-Visit [url="]www.iteris.com[/url] for more information and join the conversation on [url="]Twitter[/url], [url="]LinkedIn[/url] and [url="]Facebook[/url].
+Visit www.iteris.com for more information and join the conversation on Twitter, LinkedIn and Facebook.

 Social Media